dergigi/dergigi.github.io/bitcoin/_drafts/2019-05-01-bitcoins-gravity.markdown

 scams, some try to find a niche, attracting people who share its new or modified set of ideas.

-Different ideas are captured by different gravity wells.
+{% include image.html name="ideas-have-people-v3-clumped-trans.png" caption="Different ideas are captured by different gravity wells." %}

 Being sucked into one of these gravity wells --- and thus into an idea-value feedback loop --- is the reason for much of the toxicity we